 As leaders, we’re often not involved in actually doing the work.
-We coordinate it, check it, support it and direct it.
+We coordinate it, review it, oversee it, support it and direct it.
 This needs to happen, but sometimes it feels as if we are simply dealing with problems all day, instead of adding value.

-It’s not uncommon to hear people say that there are “too many managers” or that leaders are a “waste of space” or “don’t do anything”.
+In some workplaces, it’s not uncommon to hear people say that there are “too many managers”.
+Or they might say that leaders are a “waste of space” or “don’t do anything”.

-If you hear these sorts of things too often when you’re a manager and leader, it can get you down.
+If you hear these sorts of comments too often when you’re a manager and leader, it can get you down.

-1. Leadership is Important Because Leaders Direct the Flow of Work
+1. Leadership is Important Because Leaders Set the Direction

-A lot of work goes on in our organisations and if it isn’t coordinated in a sensible fashion, we are surrounded by chaos.
+A lot of work goes on in our organisations.
+If it isn’t coordinated in a sensible fashion, we are surrounded by chaos.

-Usually, leaders fulfil this vital role because they have a level of authority which lets them make the call on what work is important, and what can wait.
+Leaders fulfil this vital role because they have a level of authority that lets them make the call on what work is important, and what can wait.

-Leaders also communicate with other teams to ensure that work isn’t overlapping and to make sure other colleagues are getting what they need from your team.
+And let’s not forget communication.
+Leaders also work across the organisation to ensure that work isn’t duplicated, and to make sure their colleagues are getting what they need from their teams.

-Conflict in a workplace is inevitable.
-And leaders are often the best placed to resolve it because they have a level of authority that can mediate between the two parties, and make a call about who is “right” and “wrong”.
+Therefore, there are still going to be competing priorities, even with a single strategy.
+That means conflict in the workplace is inevitable.
+Leaders are often best placed to resolve conflict because they have a level of authority that can mediate between the two competing parties.

 When conflict arises between people in the workplace, someone needs to be able to break the deadlock.
 Leaders are usually best-placed to do that.

 An often overlooked part of leadership is being available to support people.
-Sometimes it feels like meeting with team members is wasted time, because you’re not “doing” anything.
+Sometimes it might feel like meeting with your team members is wasted time, because you’re not “doing” anything.